angular/protractor/docs/style-guide.md

 };
 ```

 * Why?
-The user of the Page Object should have quick access to the available
+The user of the page object should have quick access to the available
   elements on a page